 \section{Testing Properties of Collections of Quantum States}

-In this section, we consider the property stesting of collections of quantum states in the query models whose classical counter-part was studied in \cite{LRR13,DK16}.
-In this model, there are $n$ quantum states $\rho_1$, . . . , $\rho_n$ with index given which we can choose to access.
+The problem of property testing collections of discrete distributions was studied in \cite{LRR13,DK16}.
+In this section, we explore the quantum counterpart to this problem, which is to test the properties of a collection of quantum states in a query model with $n$ quantum states $\rho_1$, . . . , $\rho_n$ and a given index that we can choose to access.